ArielSaldana/arielsaldana.github.io/_posts/2015-04-25-Angular-Hello-World.md

 Now let's explain what's happening.

-`<body ng-app>` : All Angular code must be wrapper in this directive.
+`<body ng-app>` : All Angular code must be wrapped in this directive.
 This declares that everything within this tag will be treated as an angular application.

 `<input type='text' ng-model='name' />` : This is one part of the data binding.
 Here we are using another directive, ng-model, to bind the input to a string.
 Note that in this example we also see that attribute directives can have arguments.